 The Lawrence Humane Society believes spaying or neutering your dog or cat is part of responsible pet ownership.
 By spaying or neutering your pet, you’re doing your part to help control the pet homelessness crisis.
 There are also medical and behavioral benefits for your animals!
 Every pet owner should have access to these services, regardless of income.
 That’s why our expert team of veterinarians are proud to offer low-cost spay/neuter services to our community.

 When you come to Lawrence Humane Society to spay or neuter your pet, you’ll only have to make one visit.
 There is no pre-surgical procedure and you do not need to come back for stitch removal, as we use fully dissolvable sutures.
 You will be able to leave with your dog or cat the same day you bring them!
 We offer these services by appointment only.
-Expect scheduling to be about 2 weeks out from the time you call to schedule an appointment!

 *no changes to pricing for age or size of the animal